-Transfer students must have an official copy of their transcripts sent to the Registrar's Office and submit a Request for Evaluation

-(https://www.bucks.edu/admissions/records/forms/) in order to obtain transfer credits.
+Transfer students must have an official copy of their transcripts sent and submit a Request for Evaluation in order to obtain transfer credits.
 For purposes of placement testing or prerequisite course waivers, an unofficial copy may be submitted.

 Guest students are students currently enrolled at another college or university who wish to take courses at Bucks for transfer back to their primary institution.
-Such students should be advised by their own institution regarding course selection and transferability and meet any necessary course prerequisites by submitting an unofficial transcript, along with a prerequisite waiver request (https://www.bucks.edu/admissions/records/forms/).
+Such students should be advised by their own institution regarding course selection and transferability and meet any necessary course prerequisites by submitting an unofficial transcript, along with a prerequisite waiver request.